IBM MQ FAQ for Long Term Support and Continuous Delivery releases

 Q. Where do I find documentation for the LTS and CD releases?

-Documentation for V9.0.0.x LTS and V9.0.x CD releases are in the same IBM MQ 9.0 section in Knowledge Center.
+A. Documentation for LTS and CD releases are in the same section of IBM Knowledge Center.
+For example, documentation for V9.0.0.x LTS and V9.0.x CD releases are in the IBM MQ Version 9.0 section, and documentation for V9.1.0.x LTS and V9.1.x CD releases are in the IBM MQ Version 9.1 section.
 CD and LTS content are both identified by a blue rectangular icon containing a version number.

 For LTS content, the icon is dark blue and contains the LTS release and Fix Pack number.
 For example